MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 We'll update the Visual Studio Code extension with more capabilities in the coming months.

+## Q. I'm having trouble getting IntelliCode to download models behind my firewall - what should I do?

+When using IntelliCode, you may see the error message "Couldn't download IntelliCode model.
+Please check your network connectivity or firewall settings." appear, or see similar messages in the IntelliCode output window pane in Visual Studio Code.
+This is often accompanied by failure to show any IntelliCode starred suggestions.
+This is often caused by problems with correct handling of proxies behind firewalls.

+As a first step, please try updating to Visual Studio Code 1.30 or later, and [turning on network proxy support](https://code.visualstudio.com/updates/v1_30#_network-proxy-support-for-extensions) .

+If this doesn't work for you, please check the corresponding [github issue](https://github.com/MicrosoftDocs/intellicode/issues/4) and let us know more.

 ## Q. I'm having problems with Python IntelliSense in Visual Studio Code.
 Can you help?

 For more information and tips, see the [Python language server troubleshooting](https://github.com/Microsoft/vscode-python/issues/2177) page.